SebastienTs/AutoScanJ/README.md

 # AutoScanJ
-**A suite of ImageJ macros and Micro-Manager scripts to perform intelligent imaging.**
+**A suite of ImageJ and Micro-Manager scripts to perform intelligent imaging.**

 ![](Robot.jpg)